A Phase 1b Trial of ATRC-101 in Adults With Advanced Solid Malignancies

 - Disease that is suitable for local therapy administered with curative intent.

-- Malignant disease other than the malignancy to be investigated in this trial within the last 5 years with the exception of basal or squamous cell carcinoma of the skin OR curatively treated in situ disease
+- Malignant disease other than the malignancy to be investigated in this trial within the last 5 years with the exception of: a. malignancies previously treated with curative intent with a 5-year OS rate >90% (consultation with the Medical Monitor is required prior to enrollment).

 - Autoimmune disease requiring systemic treatment (e.g., with disease modifying agents, corticosteroids, or immunosuppressive drugs) in the past 2 years.
-Hormone replacement therapy (e.g., insulin, thyroxine, and replacement-dose hydrocortisone) is not considered systemic treatment.
+Hormone replacement therapy (e.g., insulin, thyroxine, and replacement-dose hydrocortisone) is not considered systemic treatment for the autoimmune disease.

 - For the PLD Combination Therapy Cohort: